googleforgames/agones/site/content/en/docs/Advanced/controlling-disruption.md

       * No to either: Set `safe: Never`.
 If your game server does not terminate within an hour, see [below](#considerations-for-long-sessions).

 {{< alert title="Note" color="info" >}}
-To maintain backward compatibility with Agones prior to the introduction of the `SafeToEvict` feature gate, if your game server previously configured the `cluster-autoscaler.kubernetes.io/safe-to-evict: true` annotation, we assume `eviction.safe: Always` is intended.
+To maintain backward compatibility with Agones prior to the introduction of `eviction` API, if your game server previously configured the `cluster-autoscaler.kubernetes.io/safe-to-evict: true` annotation, we assume `eviction.safe: Always` is intended.
 {{</ alert >}}

 {{< alert title="Note" color="info" >}}